 Are you still interested in volunteering?
 If what you read above sounds like a good fit for you, then you are invited to complete and submit the application below.
 Thanks for your support of Black Pine's mission!

 Field Trip tour guides, weekdays between 9 a.m. and 2 p.m. during April, May, early June, September & October.
 Must be at least 18 years old.
 Experience working with or teaching children helpful.
 Must be able to speak clearly and concisely to large groups.
 Must be a proven leader, willing to shadow, as well as read to learn educational program goals and objectives, as well as tour content.
 Must be safety conscientious.
 Minimum of two hours per tour.
-Tours can consist of 10 to 80 kids per group.
+Tours can consist of up to 75 people per group.